syncthing/docs/dev/infrastructure.rst

 Global Discovery Servers
 ------------------------

-Runs the ``discosrv`` instances for v0.11 and v0.12.

-- discovery-v4-1.syncthing.net (Ubuntu 14.04, 512 MB, hosted by :user:`calmh`)
-- discovery-v6-1.syncthing.net (alias for above)
-- discovery-v4-2.syncthing.net (Ubuntu 14.04, 512 MB, hosted at DigitalOcean)
+Runs the ``stdiscosrv`` instances that serve global discovery requests.
+The discovery setup is a load balanced cluster and the members can change without prior notice.
+As of the time of writing they are all hosted at DigitalOcean.

+- discovery.syncthing.net (multiple A and AAAA records, for queries)
-- discovery-v6-2.syncthing.net (alias for above)
+- discovery-v4.syncthing.net (multiple A records, for IPv4 announces)
-- discovery-v4-3.syncthing.net (Ubuntu 14.04, 512 MB, hosted at DigitalOcean)
-- discovery-v6-3.syncthing.net (alias for above)
+- discovery-v6.syncthing.net (multiple AAAA records, for IPv6 announces)

 Relay Pool Server
 -----------------